 When you think of a treasure map, what kind of image does that conjure up?
 Usually, it’s a map with some notable place markers, but not too many details.
 At least that’s how it is in the movies!

 Finding the treasure always involves an adventure of discovery.
 The treasure hunters have barely enough details to keep them moving in the right direction.
 Everything else is discovered along the way.
-It’s an adventure that keeps them fully engaged and living in the moment.
+It’s the adventure that keeps them fully engaged and living in the moment.

 Your internal treasure map of reality

 For life to be an adventure of wonderment and awe, we need to treat it like a treasure hunt.
 We need our empowering beliefs to keep us headed in the right direction.
-To maintain our sense of adventure, we also need to avoid the trap of too many precise boundaries and preconceived ideas.
+To maintain our sense of adventure, we also need to avoid the trap of beliefs that create too many precise boundaries and preconceived ideas.

 Living beyond the map does not mean that we don’t have a map.
 It means that we choose to discover the details along the way, rather than try to fill them in ahead of time.
 It means approaching situations, people, and experiences with a sense of open curiosity.
 It means that we look for the treasures that are unfolding with each new day.